Restaurants, shops and shopping centres, businesses and services, parks, walks and trails, some accommodation.

 Rivonia Boulevard between 8th and 10th Avenues is the business hub of the area, with a wide array of restaurants (see Restaurant list here, read Restaurant Reviews here), supermarkets, clubs, banks, shopping centres (e.g. Rivonia Junction, Oriental City Rivonia, Mutual Mews, Early Dawn, Rivonia Village) and other shops in Central Rivonia and Northern Rivonia.
 The local Veterinarian is Rivonia Village Veterinary Clinic, corner 8th Avenue and Stiglingh Road.

 This suburb lies to the north of Rivonia, Witkoppen Road, and the N1 Highway.
-It is well-served with shopping centres, and we currently have most of them listed: Chilli Lane Shopping Centre in the new northern extension of Rivonia Road and Sunninghill Village Shopping Centre, Maxwell Drive on the east.
+It is well-served with shopping centres, and we have all those we know about listed: Chilli Lane Shopping Centre in the new northern extension of Rivonia Road and Sunninghill Village Shopping Centre, Maxwell Drive on the east.
 In the north there is Sunhill Shopping Centre, Cnr Tana and Naivasha Roads.
 Towards the south we have The Square Shopping Centre, cor Naivasha and Leeukop Roads.
-Rivonia Crossing 1 was added to the site in June 2012, with Rivonia Crossing 2 (actually in Paulshof) following in March 2013, leaving only The Core...
+Rivonia Crossing 1 was added to the site in June 2012, with Rivonia Crossing 2 (actually in Paulshof) following in March 2013, and The Core in April 2014.

 The nearest really huge shopping complex to Morningside and Rivonia is in Woodmead next to where the M1 Motorway meets the N1 (the famous Buccleuch Interchange).
 Shops not in any particular centre, and a map giving the location of the centres, can be found here: Shops and Shopping in Woodmead.
 Here we have the Makro, the established Woodmead Value Mart, Woodmead Commercial Park, Woodmead Super Value Centre, Woodmead Square and the new Woodmead Retail Park, all on Waterval Crescent off Woodmead Drive.
 See Other Shops in Woodmead here.